richi-coder/richi-coder/README.md

 _____

 - 🔭 I’m currently working on ...
-A TRAILERS APP!
+A THREE.JS APP!
 - 🌱 I’m polishing my skills on ...
 NEXT.JS
 - 👯 I’m looking to collaborate on ...
 GITHUB AND MEDIUM
 - 🤔 I’m looking for help with ...
 FRONT-END DEVELOPMENT